Competition for Academic Year 2022-2023

 Outstanding candidates are those who have the capacity and commitment to take full advantage of a program of research or lecturing at a U.S. university, and who are willing to share their experience and knowledge after returning to Cyprus.

 Applications will be accepted until the posted deadline.
-Please note that the previous Fulbright Visiting Scholar application system, Embark, has been replaced by a newer system, Slate.
 All applicants must apply and submit their applications through the Slate system used for all Fulbright programs around the world.
 It is therefore imperative that applicants follow the step-by-step instructions provided in a separate PDF document.
 Pre-screenings will be conducted in November.
 Successful applicants from the pre-screening will be contacted and invited to an interview in December, with awards announced in early January.
 The Fulbright Coordinator will work with grantees in their academic placements and will provide a pre-departure orientation at the U.S. Embassy in Nicosia.

 The program, subject to availability of funds, is sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs.
 The program is administered jointly, by the U.S. Embassy in Nicosia, Cyprus, and the Council for International Exchange of Scholars (CIES) in New York, New York.